wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 The term **turn-around time** is typically used to denote the sum of the wait time and of the execution time.
 For instance, say you submit a job that executes for 2 hours, but that spent 10 hours in the batch queue before being able to execute.
 The job's turn-around time is 10 + 2 = 12 hours.
 In other words, the turn-around time is the time between submission and completion.

-In the previous tab, your jobs ran immediately because there was no other job in the system.
+In the previous tab, your job ran immediately because there was no other job in the system.
 So their wait time was zero, and their turn-around time was exactly equal to their execution time.
 Let's change that and showcase another useful Slurm command:
    - `squeue` is used to list all jobs currently in the systems, which are either pending (i.e., submitted but not running yet) or running.